aychedee/aychedee.github.io/index.md

 ### Feedback

 Whenever you have feedback for me please take some time to give it directly to me.
-If you don't feel comfortable giving it to me personally.
-Feel free to give it to another manager, even anonymously.
+If you don’t feel comfortable with this, please feel free to be open with another manager, even anonymously.
 I always want to hear feedback.
 No matter how small.

-If you want feedback from me then please ask me directly.
-I try to give timely relevant feedback to people but I'm not perfect at this and everyone needs differing levels of feedback.
+If you would like feedback from me, please ask me directly.
+I try to give timely relevant feedback to everyone but I’m not perfect at this.
+I believe that people require different levels of feedback in order to do their best – let me know what works for you.

 ### 1-to-1s